Viral posts tell the story of Carmen Winstead, a 17-year-old girl supposedly pushed down a sewer and killed by a gang of

 If you don't repost this saying "She was pushed" or "They pushed her down a sewer" Then Carmen will get you, either from a sewer, the toilet, the shower, or when you go to sleep you'll wake up in the sewer, in the dark, then Carmen will come and kill you.

 Analysis: Don't panic!
 There's no public record I could find of a teenage girl named Carmen Winstead who perished after being pushed down a sewer drain by schoolmates — not in North America, at any rate, and certainly not during the past 50 years.

 That doesn't prove beyond a shadow of a doubt that it never happened, but it's reason enough to classify the tale as folklore, a ghost story, an urban legend.

-It's also a chain letter, albeit circulating in the form of forwarded emails and Facebook status updates.
-Like every other chain letter since time immemorial, its primary goal is replication.
-It's written to persuade you to pass the story along to your friends, so they'll pass it along to their friends, and they to their friends, etc., so the text keeps on circulating — hence the threat of a painful death for those who don't comply: "If you don't repost this saying 'They pushed her,' then Carmen will get you, either from the sewer, the toilet, the shower, or when you go to sleep you'll wake up in the sewer, in the dark, then Carmen will come and kill you."
+It's also a chain letter, albeit circulating in the form of forwarded emails and Facebook posts.
+Like all chain letters since time immemorial, its primary purpose is replication.
+It's written in a way calculated to persuade you to pass the story along to your friends, so they'll pass it along to their friends, and they to their friends, and so on, so the text keeps on circulating.
+Hence the threat of a painful death for those who don't comply: "If you don't repost this saying 'They pushed her,' then Carmen will get you, either from the sewer, the toilet, the shower, or when you go to sleep you'll wake up in the sewer, in the dark, then Carmen will come and kill you."